· Lake Tahoe State Park and the famous Flume Trail

 · Great Basin National Park

-This is an 11 day, fully supported mt. bike ride across central Nevada on mostly dirt and graveled roads.
-The ride starts in beautiful north Lake Tahoe at the CA/NV state line at Crystal Bay, NV ends at the NV/UT state line in Border, Nevada.
-Riders will be traversing some of Nevada’s most rugged and isolated landscapes.
+This is a 12 day, unsupported mt. bike ride across central Nevada on mostly dirt and graveled roads.
+Aptly dubbed the Great Basin Bike Route(GBBR), it starts in beautiful north Lake Tahoe at the CA/NV state line at Crystal Bay, NV and ends at the NV/UT state line in Border, Nevada.
+It can also be ridden in reverse...ending with an unforgettable descent into the Tahoe Basin down the famous Flume Trail.
+Riders traverse some of Nevada’s most rugged and isolated landscapes during the crossing.
 Many of Nevada’s highest and most impressive ranges transect the route.
-This IS NOT along Hwy 50 and the “Loneliest Road in America”.
+The GBBR is not along Hwy 50, the “Loneliest Road in America”.
 This route is much lonelier, more isolated and more scenic.
-Mountain bikes were built for this kind or riding and Nevada offers some of the finest mountain terrain, weather conditions and trail systems anywhere in the U.S.
+Mountain bikes were built for this kind or riding and Nevada offers some of the finest mountain terrain, weather conditions and trail systems anywhere in the U.S. This ride is extremely remote and potentially dangerous.
+Riders should be mentally and physically prepared for the extreme demands of riding this route.

 You don't need to be Superman...but you do need a fair amount of training and time in the saddle.
 Each day is self paced...we are not racing.
-However, we average about 50 miles per day and you must keep on the move in order to get from A to B to C each day.
-Bragging rights go to those who complete, under their own power, each day's section of the ride.
+However, we average about 50+ miles per day and you must keep on the move in order to get from A to B to C each day.
 If you are a road cyclist, 50 miles may not be that much.
-But we are in the dirt, and climbing a mountain range(or two) nearly every day...so, the daily mileage requires most of our daylight and endurance.
+But in the dirt, loaded down with gear, towing a trailer and climbing a mountain range(or two) nearly every day...the daily mileage requires most of our daylight and endurance.
 It is highly recommended that you ride at least 2-3 days a week and try to log a minimum 200 miles per month to prepare.
+Train loaded down just as you would on the route.
 The better you are trained, the more you will enjoy each day.
-Due to the fact that this is self paced...and meant to be enjoyable also... then shuttles may be utilized for riders who can not make the the daily camp or wish to forgo certain sections of the route.